NeilanshTriesToCode/NeilanshTriesToCode/README.md

 - 👋 Hi, I’m @NeilanshTriesToCode
+- 👨‍🎓 4th year Computer Science student at UBC Okanagan.
 - 👀 I’m interested in Software and Web Development, automation, and databases.
+- 💻 Currently interning as a Full Stack Developer at VisionBox Inc.
 - 🏀 Sports and Space enthusiast.
 - 🎧 I also DJ on the side.
 - 💻 I’m open to collaborating on projects, especially those on Web Development.
 Also open to working on projects using Python and Java.